 Chris Zook is a partner in Bain & Company's Boston office.
-He has been co-head of the Global Strategy practice for the past 15 years.
+He was co-head of the Global Strategy practice for 20 years.
 During his more than 25 years at Bain, Chris has specialized in helping companies find new sources of profitable growth.

 A best-selling author, he is currently working on a sixth book, The Founder's Mentality (spring 2016).